ChicagoBoothML/MLClassData/BeerReview/README.md

 ## beer_review.csv

-This file is used as example to illustrate how to solve parts of homework 1 question 2
+This file can be read into R.